When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Babyproof your bathroom before the baby arrives to build good habits and ensure safety.
+• Start early: Babyproof your bathroom before the baby arrives to build good habits and reduce stress.

 When to Babyproof Your Bathroom

-Of all the rooms in your house, babyproofing the bathroom may seem easy to put last.
-After all, your baby won’t be mobile for the first few months of their life, and you can lock bathroom doors.
+Of all the rooms in your house, babyproofing the bathroom might seem like a task you can save for last.
+After all, your baby won’t be mobile for the first few months, and you can simply shut the door.

 However, we strongly encourage parents to address the task of babyproofing before their bundle of joy arrives.
 Why?

-You can take more time to babyproof the bathroom and toilet if you start early.
-The more time you have to perfect your home, the less stress you will experience.
-The best way to make sure you don’t miss anything when it comes to babyproofing an area of your home is to take your time.
+Starting early gives you time to test your setup.
+The more time you have to perfect your home, the less stress you will experience later.
+The best way to catch hidden hazards is to take your time.

-Go inside the bathroom and sit on the floor.
-See things from your child’s point of view.
-This exercise will allow you to see potential dangers and hazards you might not be aware of.
+Go inside the bathroom and sit on the floor to see things from your child’s point of view.
+This exercise helps you spot dangerous items or sharp corners you might miss from an adult’s height.

-We understand ensuring your baby is safe is a huge necessity, and babyproofing can be daunting.
-However, it’s not complicated or scary if you handle it on a task-by-task basis.
+We understand that keeping your baby safe is a huge responsibility, but babyproofing does not have to be scary if you tackle it one task at a time.

 How to Babyproof Your Toilet

-Here’s how to babyproof your toilet in five easy steps to prevent these disasters.
+Here is how to babyproof your toilet in five easy steps.

 1. Lock the Door

-The most convenient way to babyproof your toilet (and entire bathroom) is to install a lock on the door that will allow you to lock it from the outside.
-The lock should be out of your child’s reach.
-There are three types of locks typically used for this essential task.
+The most effective way to babyproof your bathroom is to restrict access entirely.
+Install a lock high up on the outside of the door where your child cannot reach it.
+There are three common types of locks for this task.

 Doorknob Cover

-If a little one tries to open the door, the cover will slip on the knob, preventing it from turning.
+If a little one tries to open the door, the cover will simply slip, keeping the door firmly shut.

 Safety Chain Locks